andoma/movian/README.markdown

 ## How to build for Raspberry Pi

 Showtime for Raspberry Pi can only be built using cross compilation on a "normal" Linux host.
-In order word you will compile it on your normal Linux desktop system and then copy the binary to the Raspberry Pi.
+In other words you need to compile it on your normal Linux desktop system and then copy the binary to the Raspberry Pi.

 If you just want to create a build to test with you can cheat a bit and use the same technique as the auto build system will do.

-Note that this requires a host that is 64 bit (due to how the toolchains are compiled)
+Note: at current time it's required that host that is 64-bit (because rpi toolchain is 64-bit)

 Check out the source from github on your normal Linux desktop (ie. not the Raspberry Pi) and do